TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 There are a couple of changes that are needed for German Custom Formats to work properly:

-!!! abstract "Set the language to `Any` in the quality profile"
+??? abstract "Set the language to `Any` in the quality profile - [Click to show/hide]"
     We choose `Any` for the language profile, as otherwise an English movie identified with German audio will not be grabbed and vice-versa.

     ??? success "Screenshot example - [Click to show/hide]"
         ![!cf-quality-profile-cf](images/german-cf-profile-language.png)

-!!! abstract "Proper and Repacks - [Click to show/hide]"
+??? abstract "Propers and Repacks - [Click to show/hide]"
     Change the Propers and Repacks settings in `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](/Radarr/Radarr-collection-of-custom-formats/#repackproper) Custom Format.

     This way you make sure the Custom Formats preferences will be used and not ignored.